-But, because the end of the year can also be hectic, it’s not always easy to keep up with all the preparations you should be doing to wind down 2020 and plan for 2021.
+But because the end of the year is so hectic, it’s not always easy to keep up with all the end-of-year preparations you should be doing to wind down 2021 and plan for 2022.

-That’s why we’ve prepared this year-end small business checklist!
-Here’s a rundown of everything you need to do before 2021 becomes a reality.
-The year-end checklist includes both the major requirements and the minor ones, so that nothing gets left out.
+That’s why we’ve prepared this year-end small business checklist.
+It’s a rundown of every major and minor task you need to take care of before 2022 becomes a reality.

 The financial documents you need before year-end are:

-- The balance sheet, showing all the assets, liabilities, and equity.
+- The balance sheet report, showing all the assets, liabilities, and equity;

-- The income statement, showing revenue, expenses, and profit.
+- The income statement report, showing revenue, expenses, and profit; and

-- The cash flow statement, showing opening and closing cash within a specific period, with inflow and outflow itemized.
-It’s a good idea to itemize the:
+- The cash flow statement report, showing opening and closing cash within a specific period, with inflow and outflow itemized.

 - Cash flow from financial decisions, such as loans and their repayment.

-From these documents, you can then calculate your
+From these documents, you should calculate the following numbers:

 However, especially if your business is a new startup, you may have put off either compiling the information or having it done.
 There’s no time like the present!

-If you had a specific 2020 goals list, go over it, and if you didn’t, write down what your goals were (and consider a written list of goals for 2021).
-Then, review your goals systematically and assess them using the following questions.
+If you had a specific 2021 goals list, pull it up and go over it.
+If you didn’t, write down what your unwritten goals were (and consider a written list for 2022).
+Review your goals systematically and assess them using the following questions:

 - Were your goals achieved?
 Why or why not?

 - What are the next steps?
-(Do you want to use higher than anticipated revenue to expand, for example, or to pay down debt?)
+(Do you want to use higher than anticipated revenue to expand, for example, or make debt payments?)

 - What are the next steps?
 (Do you need to pull back on your product line, for example?
 Pare down your forecasts?
 Lower prices?)

 Don’t forget your employees in your year-end planning.
-They are an important ingredient in your business success.
+They’re an important ingredient in your business success.
 Not only that, but the year-end holiday season provides multiple opportunities to reward them for what they’ve done.

-As a stellar business owner, you want to boost morale and company loyalty, with an eye to maintaining or increasing job satisfaction.
-What do your employees most want that would achieve those things?
-A big holiday party?
+As a stellar business owner, you want to boost morale and company loyalty.
+Consider what your employees might value: A big holiday party?
 More time with their family over the holidays?
 (If so, can you swing extra days off for everybody?)
 Flexible time to shop?
 (Could you give flex hours so they avoid the huge crushes in stores?)
 Company time to conduct a drive for charity?
 Could that be used for your business’s benefit?

-All too often, busy small business people put off their own vacation until…they haven’t had any!
+All too often, small business owners put off their own vacation until the year is totally over!
 Everybody needs some time to recharge and relax.
 Plan a vacation or think through your time off before the year is out.

 Once you’ve drawn together the material for year-end 2021 planning, it’s as easy as pie to plan for the new year.
 With your business needs and goals and clearly visible, your planning will be less time-consuming and more convenient.

 Is your business or sector itself experiencing any changes you need to plan for?
 What business industries are hot right now?
 Are your products likely to be increasing in popularity?
 Staying the same?
 Experiencing a decline?

 Once you’ve determined your key goals in the new year, devise an action plan for each.

-The best action plans are SMART: specific, measurable, attainable, realistic and time-based).
+The best goals are SMART (specific, measurable, attainable, realistic, and time-based).
 Break each goal down into daily, bite-sized chunks.
 Pinpoint key metrics you can measure and assess on an ongoing basis.
 What can you and your employees achieve?
 How many months or quarters will it take to achieve them?

-Early 2021 is also a great time to plan your marketing campaigns for the year.
+Early 2022 is also a great time to plan your marketing campaigns for the year.
 What areas of marketing will you focus on?
-A relatively new social media, such as TikTok?
+Social media?
+Video or content production?
 Do you need to hire staff to plan marketing?
 Do you need to change your marketing, or keep it constant?
 Do you have any data on what your customers responded to last year, or even customers like yours?

 If you haven’t been keeping important financial statements up to date each quarter, book in time in the new year to do that.

-Do you need to review your compensation and benefit structures to make sure they’re in line with your industry and region?
+Do you need to review your compensation and benefit structures to make sure they’re in line with your industry, region, and business values?
 Morale could suffer if this doesn’t occur at least once a year.
 If the compensation and benefits you offer aren’t competitive, your top people could walk out the door, leaving you with gaps to fill.

 Do you have promotional paths in place?
 Companies that do reap significant gains in loyalty and longevity.